 Food lover’s guide for digestive health and happiness’ explores the relationship between intestinal health and gastronomic delight.

-Chef Pastry Vinesh Johny and Andres Lara team together in this guidebook to teach you how to bake cakes “with a delightful twist.”
+In this guidebook, Chef Pastry Vinesh Johny and Andres Lara team together to teach you how to bake cakes “with a delightful twist.”

 This illustration cookbook aims to preserve royal recipes for future generations.

-Created just for people with diabetes.
+It was created just for people with diabetes.
 Someone can also learn how to increase protein intake with less meat.
 There are vegetarian, non-vegetarian, and vegan dishes in the cookbook.

 One-pot (OPOS) has become quite popular with people who lack time to cook luxury food.

 In ‘Complete Opos Cookbook,’ B. Ramakrishnan shared plans to eat regional and international cuisine cooked in 10 minutes.

 Super Foods Every Day